 ‘Vertebrate Organisms’ will provide a suitable grounding in the core subject matter of vertebrate zoology, for students with zoological or veterinary interests.
 The anatomical plans of the major groups of vertebrates will be scrutinized and interpreted in terms of their functioning.
 The taxonomic diversity and evolutionary ancestry of the living vertebrates will also be an integral theme of the module.

-There will be four practical dissection classes (on dogfish, frog, rat and chick) based on those in the precursor module BR23710 ‘Vertebrate Anatomy’.
-A new practical class called ‘Cladistics’ will utilize the extensive collection of vertebrate skeletons in the IBERS Museum.
-Students will score a character matrix for phylogenetic analysis of a diversity of skeletons, thereby testing the evolutionary relationships discussed in the lectures.
-There will be supporting lectures for both the dissection and cladistics practicals.
+There will be three assessed dissection classes.
+Another practical will utilize the extensive collection of vertebrate skeletons in the IBERS Museum.
+Students will write a report on characters of a diversity of skeletons, thereby exploring the anatomical relationships discussed in supporting lectures for the dissection and practicals.

 |Skills Type||Skills details|